debv/LazySearch/ReadMe.rst

 LazySearch
 ==============
 Made for people who want to find/watch videos for currently playing songs with just a click.

+**Update:**

+I'm currently working on a version which automates the process of posting to Facebook automatically once the video for the currently playing song is found.
+I am working on a simple login interface that will authenticate the Facebook account on login and once that is completed I will update this repo.

 **How to use LazySearch**